Calendar in. Posts out.

 The notification system has your back

-At your scheduled time, you get a Time Sensitive notification with sound — cuts through Do Not Disturb.
+At your posting time you get a Time Sensitive notification with sound — it cuts through Do Not Disturb.
 Busy?
-You'll get another reminder every hour.
-After 8 hours with no response, the app auto-posts for you.
+You'll get a reminder every hour, and the notification stays put until you act on it — so even if you only see it that evening, one tap still sends the post.
 The whole interaction takes two seconds: tap, done.

 Platform-by-platform breakdown